muratk3n/thirdwave/en/tweets/2019/week37.md

 Hey that Carroll article wasn't half-bad.
-The points he makes are verbatim to Smolin's, and (thankfully) he doesn't go into his own little pet theory which is a boondoggle.
+The points he makes are verbatim to Smolin's, and (thankfully) he doesn't go into his own little pet theory, alternative QM which is a boondoggle.

 "Even Physicists Don’t Understand Quantum Mechanics...
 Our best attempts to understand fundamental physics have reached something of